Caleb-Odaudu/DevOpsProject/0.Tech_environment_setup/README.md

 ![Ubuntu](img/Ubuntu.png)

-## Creating Github and AWS Account
+## Creating GitHub and AWS Accounts
-Please note that account creation has nothing to do with the type of OS that you use, since you are dealing with third-party erbs
+Please note that account creation has nothing to do with the type of OS that you use, since you are dealing with third-party services.

-### Github account
+### GitHub account

-- **Visit the Github Website**: https://github.com/
+- **Visit the GitHub Website**: https://github.com/

 ![Github](img/Github.png)

 - **Sign Up**: On the GitHub homepage, you will find a 'Sign up' button.
-Click on it
+Click on it.

 - **Enter Your Information**: Fill out the required information on the Sign up page.
-This typically includes your username, email adress, and password.
-Choose a dtrong and secure password.
+This typically includes your username, email address, and password.
+Choose a strong and secure password.

-- **Verify your email**: After entering your information, Github will ask you to verify your email address.
-Check your emailinbox for a verification message from GitHub and click on the verification link.
+- **Verify your email**: After entering your information, GitHub will ask you to verify your email address.
+Check your email inbox for a verification message from GitHub and click on the verification link.

-- **Complete the CAPTCHA**: Github may ask you to complete a CAPTCHA to ensure that you are not a robot.
-Follow the instruction to prove you're a human.
+- **Complete the CAPTCHA**: GitHub may ask you to complete a CAPTCHA to ensure that you are not a robot.
+Follow the instructions to prove you're a human.

-- **Choose a Plan**: Github offers free plans for public repositories and paid plans for private repositories.
+- **Choose a Plan**: GitHub offers free plans for public repositories and paid plans for private repositories.
 Choose the plan that best suits your needs.

-- **Tailor Your Experience(Optional)**: Github may ask you to answer a few questions to tailor your experience.
-You can choose to answer them or skip this step.
-GitHub may ask you to answer a few questions to tailor your experience.
+- **Tailor Your Experience (Optional)**: GitHub may ask you to answer a few questions to tailor your experience.
 You can choose to answer them or skip this step.

-- **Welcome to Github**: Once you've completed the above steps, you should be redirected to your new GitHub account.
+- **Welcome to GitHub**: Once you've completed the above steps, you should be redirected to your new GitHub account.
 You now have a GitHub account.

 - **Explore GitHub**: Take some time to explore the GitHub platform.
 Familiarize yourself with the interface, and you can start by creating a new repository if you have a project in mind.

 ![GitHub_signin](img/GitHub_Account.png)

-### Amazon Web Service (AWS) Account
+### Amazon Web Services (AWS) Account

-- **Visit the AWS Free Tier Page**: Go to the AWS free tier page at AWS website to learn about the services available in the free tier and to start the signup process (https://aws.amazon.com/console/)
+- **Visit the AWS Free Tier Page**: Go to the AWS free tier page at the AWS website to learn about the services available in the free tier and to start the signup process (https://aws.amazon.com/console/)

 ![AWS_Signin](img/AWS_Sign.png)

-- **Create an AWS Account**: On the AWS free tier page click on the 'Create an AWS Account' button.
+- **Create an AWS Account**: On the AWS free tier page, click on the 'Create an AWS Account' button.

-- **Provide account information** Fill in the necessary account information, including yout contact information and payment details.
-Note that you'll be required to provide valid credit card information. even though you won't be charged unless you exceed the free teir limits.
-You will be required to have a minimum of 1 usd in your card.
+- **Provide account information**: Fill in the necessary account information, including your contact information and payment details.
+Note that you'll be required to provide valid credit card information, even though you won't be charged unless you exceed the free tier limits.
+You will be required to have a minimum of $1 USD on your card.

 - **Verify your identity**: Follow the steps to verify your identity.
 This may involve receiving a phone call or entering a verification code sent to your email or phone.